Hitomi Sekine: Biography

 and the 2021 single "The Idolmaster Poplinks Poplinks Tune!!!!!" (which charted at #14 in the Oricon Singles Chart).
-She will reprise her role in the 2024 anime adaptation.
+She reprised her role in the 2024 anime adaptation.

 In June 2022, Sekine was cast as Ryoko Sukuno, a major character in Shinobi no Ittoki.
 In 2023, she starred as Ellis Seifort in Berserk of Gluttony, Mizue in Rokudo's Bad Girls, and Koyuzu Koganei in Otaku Elf.
 In 2024, she was cast as Celina in Goodbye, Dragon Life.

 In 2018, Sekine became a member of Marine Entertainment's voice acting unit TearLove.
 She remained active with them until their last concert in 2022.
 She and Misato Matsuoka later formed the rock singing duo Everdream.